-In general, the station control systems are considered to be in satisfactory condition.
+Unit 1 and Unit 2 controls are electro-pneumatic.
+Unit 3 controls are a distributed control system (DCS).
+In general, the station control systems are in satisfactory condition.
 The Unit 1 and Unit 2 control systems are outdated but perform satisfactorily.
 All relays have recently been inspected at both McKee Run and VanSant for North American Electric Reliability Corporation, PJM Interconnection and Mid-Atlantic Area Council compliance.
 The electro hydraulic control system was modified to become a primary/primary system in 2013.
 In 2013 additional control wiring was installed to upgrade the Unit 1 and Unit 2 gas control system.
-No additional controls upgrades or issues to report for FY 2014.
+No additional controls upgrades or issues to report for FY 2016.